-Jessica Colaço is currently the Director of Partnerships at iHub.
+Jessica Colaço is currently the Director of Partnerships and Community at iHub.
 She was the Founding Manager between 2010 and 2011 at iHub and Research Director between 2011 and 2013 at iHub Research.
 She is passionate about Innovation, Research, Mobile and Robotics Technology, Mentorship and Entrepreneurship in Kenya as she uses her position at iHub to court local, regional and international stakeholders to adopt Kenyan-made and African-made solutions.
 As an upcoming angel investor, she courts local and international investors to invest in great tech ideas and companies at idea and concept stage.

 She is also a Mobile and Robotics Tech Evangelist, Co-Founder of WMIAfrica and AkiraChix, ISOC-Kenya Chapter, Treasurer, ACM-W Nairobi Chapter Chair, TED Global Fellow 2009 and upcoming Guitarist.
 She was named one of the top 40 women under 40 years in Kenya’s business scene by Business Daily on 2009, 2011 and 2012.
 She was the Research Leader at Strathmore Research and Consultancy Centre (SRCC) at Strathmore University in 2007 – 2010 and spearheaded and managed the research projects within the company.
 She has organized several Mobile Boot Camps in Kenya as well as the first Facebook Developer Garage in Kenya in 2008.
 She has been featured by CNN Labs, Wired UK and other mainstream media.